oehf/ipf-docs/_pages/ihe/fhir/fhirPixPdqTranslators.md

 ## Configuring the URI Mapper

-For translation of FHIR messages, an instance of `org.openehealth.ipf.commons.ihe.fhir.translation.UriMapper` is required in order to map FHIR URIs into OIDs and vice versa.
-IPF provides an implementation (`org.openehealth.ipf.commons.ihe.fhir.translation.NamingSystemUriMapper`) that uses an instance of `org.openehealth.ipf.commons.ihe.fhir.NamingSystemService` under the hood.
+For translation of FHIR messages, an instance of [`UriMapper`](../../apidocs/org/openehealth/ipf/commons/ihe/fhir/translation/UriMapper.html) is required in order to map FHIR URIs into OIDs and vice versa.
+IPF provides an implementation ([`NamingSystemUriMapper`](../../apidocs/org/openehealth/ipf/commons/ihe/fhir/translation/NamingSystemUriMapper.html)) that uses an instance of [`NamingSystemService`](../../apidocs/org/openehealth/ipf/commons/ihe/fhir/NamingSystemService.html) under the hood.

-The default implementation is `org.openehealth.ipf.commons.ihe.fhir.DefaultNamingSystemServiceImpl`, which expects a Bundle of FHIR [NamingSystem resources].
+The default implementation is [`DefaultNamingSystemServiceImpl`](../../apidocs/org/openehealth/ipf/commons/ihe/fhir/DefaultNamingSystemServiceImpl.html), which expects a Bundle of FHIR [NamingSystem resources].
 In addition, for code system mapping, a [Mapping Service] bean must be available.
-Here is a snippet of the required Spring-based configuration:
+Here is a snippet of the required Spring XML configuration:

 ```xml